Uniforms and Dress Codes

 Sweatshirts, hooded or otherwise, must be official McCallie apparel.

-Some dress codes are quite strict, almost bordering on a uniform.
+Some dress codes are pretty strict, almost bordering on a uniform.
 Others give plenty of room for individual expression.
-Most schools will have a dress code for formal days such as prize giving.
+Most schools will have a dress code for formal days, such as prize giving.
 Uniforms for sports and physical education programs are still very much de riguer."

 comments powered by Disqus